Large-scale anomalies of the CMB in the curvaton scenario: Discussions

 \section{Discussions}

 In this work we introduce a model based on the curvaton scenario, which has only three parameters, and try to apply it to the WMAP data.
 This model is an extension of~\cite{Erickcek.0808.1570,Erickcek.0907.0705}, and the main difference is: We have discovered that if the wave length of the curvaton perturbation is comparable to or smaller than the horizon ($q\geq 1$), then the model can be used to explain parity asymmetry and probably more asymmetry problems.
-Our results show that such a simple model can give a very well fit to the difference of the CMB power spectrum between $\Lambda$CDM expectation and experimental detection.
+Our results show that such a simple model can give a very well fit to the CMB power spectrum difference between $\Lambda$CDM expectation and experimental detection.
 The spatial structure can also be well fitted, especially for $l=5$.
 This tells us that at least part of the CMB large-scale asymmetry can be attributed to an extra component to the inflation field, which provides a possible cosmic explanation to the CMB asymmetry problems.
 However, these morphological features could also be mimicked by some combination of foreground residuals, as discussed in \cite{Hansen2012}.
 In this work our goal has been to propose a theoretical model based on the curvaton scenario, and to see which constraints we have to apply to it in order to explain the observed parity asymmetry in the CMB.
+It's also interesting to wait for the Planck polarization data to see what will finally happen to TE, EE, EB, as discussed by~\cite{Gruppuso13}.

 A recent paper has placed limits on the semi-classical fluctuations in the primordial Universe~\citep{Aslanyan13}.
 Although the fluctuation amplitude of our model is not discussed here, we notice that they have obtained nearly same direction to us in their Fig. 3 (compare to the "1A" direction in our Fig.~\ref{fig:belts}).
 Therefore, the limits on fluctuation amplitude discussed in their paper may also apply to our model.